CluelessBiker/project1-la-lucha/README.md

 As I moved through the different sizes of queries, managing the banner & wording I had overlaid on the hero image became near impossible.
 After several hours of fiddling and beating my head against the wall, I decided to try it from a new approach.
 I moved the banner png into the index.html file, and removed it as a background image from the css style sheet.
 This ultimately gave me more control over the size & continuous position of it, and allowed me to move it around the page & overlay the text much more effortlessly.
 What I did end up having to do however, was create a media query for each 100px bracket, as the overlaying text would still move to far.

+After a review of the project with my mentor, we decided it would be better to turn the initial "LA LUCHA" banner into a solitary image, instead of text overlaying a PNG, as this was still producing scaling issues where the text would move position across the banner when being sized.

+Issues with placement of the images next to the descriptions was also resolved once I changed the flex rules applied, and removed any unnecessary pagging from around the parent element.

 ### Validator Testing
 - html files pass through the [W3C validator](https://validator.w3.org/) with no issues found.
 - html files pass through the [Jigsaw validator](https://jigsaw.w3.org/css-validator/) with no issues found.